ucsb-cs48/w20/_lab/lab05.md

 # The most helpful attitude for reviewees: gratitude, not defensiveness.

-For reviewees, it can be really tough to be out front represnting your team as another team's representative goes through your product inside and out.
+For reviewees, it can be really tough to be out front representing your team as another team's representative goes through your product inside and out.
 THere is a natural human tendency to become defensive.

 It may be helpful to resisit this urge.